-The loss put Judaism at a crossroads.
-The destruction meant an end to the sacrificial system – a concept central to Jewish life and faith.
-This forced the Jewish community to adapt.
-Ephraim E. Urbach covered this in his great work, The Sages: Their Concepts and Beliefs.
-Mr. Urbach “was a distinguished scholar of Judaism.
+For those new to the legacy and writings of Mr. Urbach, here is a brief description: he “was a distinguished scholar of Judaism.
 He is best known for his landmark works on rabbinic thought, The Sages, and for research on the Tosafot.
 He was an unsuccessful candidate to be President of Israel in 1973.”

 The quote names a few important Rabbis.
 The most prominent name in this discussion is Yochanan ben Zakai .
 The New World Encyclopedia gives an outline of this important leader in Jewish history:

 “Yochanan ben Zakai (Hebrew:יוחנן בן זכא , died 80-90 C.E.), also spelled Johanan b.
 Zakki, was an important rabbinical sage in the final days of the Second Temple era of Judaism and a key figure in the transition from Temple-centered to Rabbinical Judaism.

 Read moreThe Struggle for Jewish Identity after the Destruction of the Temple